-1. Focus on the most critical organisational performance.
+1. Focus on the most critical organisational performance results.

-Results reported should cover the most important requirements for your organisation's success, highlighted in your Organisational Profile and in the Strategic Planning, Customer and Market Focus, Workforce Focus, and Process Management Categories.
+Results reported should cover the most important requirements for your organisation's success, highlighted in your Organisational Profile and in the Strategic Planning, Customer Focus, Workforce Focus, and Process Management Categories.

-- 2. Note the meaning of the four key requirements from the Scoring Guidelines for effective reporting of results data: - performance levels that are reported on a meaningful measurement scale - trends to show directions of results and rates of change and the extent of deployment - comparisons to show how results compare with those of other, appropriately selected organisations - integration to show that all important results are included and segmented, (e.g., by important customer, employee, process, and product line group)
+2. Note the meaning of the four key requirements from the Scoring Guidelines for effective reporting of results data:

+- performance levels that are reported on a meaningful measurement scale - trends to show directions of results and rates of change and the extent of deployment - comparisons to show how results compare with those of other, appropriately selected organisations - integration to show that all important results are included, segmented, (e.g., by important customer, workforce, process, and product line groups) and, as appropriate, related to key performance projections